-Funds may be used to support summer research projects or substantive internship or practicum projects related to global governance.
-For the purposes of this fellowship, we understand global governance broadly as institutions, practices and norms that are used to collectively address transnational problems and issues.
+Funds may be used to support research projects or substantive internship or practicum projects related to global governance.
+For the purposes of this fellowship, we understand global governance broadly as institutions, practices, and norms that are used to collectively address transnational problems and issues.
 If you are not sure whether your area of research falls within the scope of global governance studies, please contact ICGC to inquire.

 Award recipients will be invited to make a presentation in an ICGC forum on their supported projects.
 Reports outlining work undertaken and impact or findings related to global governance (3–5 pages) are due to [email protected] by October 15 of the fall semester immediately following use of the fellowship funds.